Philadelphia Workers’ Compensation Lawyers

 Medical Care, Wage Replacement, and Long-Term Support

-Pennsylvania workers’ compensation law provides a range of benefits designed to protect injured workers financially and medically after a work-related injury or occupational illness.
+Pennsylvania law provides a range of workers’ compensation benefits designed to protect injured workers financially and medically after a workplace injury or occupational illness.
 The type and amount of benefits available depend on the nature of the injury, the degree of disability, and how the injury affects an employee’s ability to work.

 Depending on the circumstances, workers’ compensation benefits may include: